-- A partial refund.
-You may be able to speak to your bank to increase this amount if you are not happy, but again they are not obliged to do so (unless you have a valid case).
+A partial refund: you may be able to speak to your bank to increase this amount if you are not happy, but again they are not obliged to do so (unless you have a valid case)

 If so, a second letter outlining your case more firmly, and stating that you plan to go to the Financial Ombudsman if it cannot be resolved at this stage, may be the impetus needed for you to be successful.